hanifmusa96/Machine_Learning/README.md

 # Machine_Learning
-Simple project for Supervised &amp; Unsupervised ML &amp; also DL
+Simple project for Supervised &amp; Unsupervised ML &amp; also DL (Scikit Learn, Tensorflow, Keras)

 ALL OF THE PROJECT HAD BEEN DONE BY USING PYTHON